-This annual St. Clair County event returned for one day – June 8, 2013 – with a full day of free activities on land and water for the entire family!
+This annual St. Clair County event will return on Saturday, June 11, 2016 – with a full day of free activities on land and water for the entire family!

 Picture this: A sunny day on the beach with friends.
 Sitting streamside in the shade of a willow tree.
 Floating peacefully on a quiet river.
 Feeling the tug on your fishing pole from a fish.
 Clean water is essential to having fun on the water.
 This can all too easily be taken for granted, so since 2004, the St. Clair County Health Department has been organizing recreational activities in early June that allow everyone to celebrate, enhance and protect our beautiful rivers, lakes and bays.

 Introducing families to our precious water resources is our business.
 Through River Day we are committed to helping families enjoy a day together in the great outdoors.
 This love of nature creates memories and stewards that will last a lifetime.
 So whether you like to stay dry, get wet, play, learn or relax, it won’t cost you a thing to get out and have fun on River Day!

 RIVER WORTHY NEWS:

 This major habitat restoration project along the St. Clair River in Port Huron that began in 2010, is now open to the public.
 Desmond Landing started out as a mile-long stretch of industrial wasteland, but now it is a beautiful shoreline with suitable habitat for fish and wildlife.
 With a restored and naturalized shoreline, the River Walk is safer and has more places for public to access the water in this urban landscape.
 Native plants are critical to this habitat project in that they will produce the most suitable habitat for native fish and wildlife and offer protection for the shoreline.
 Keeping invasive plants in check is an ongoing project which Friends of the St. Clair River is spear-heading with local volunteers.